SebastianMaierEPFL/talentedsoup-website/e_i.md

 | PBC | 9.89 | 48.82 | 0.025 | 2.83e+07 |
 | EIC | 8.80 | 35.29 | 0.109 | 2.16e+06 |

-*Figure 4 : DTP, MEC, and HMI exhibit extreme volatility and frequent jump events, indicating strong sensitivity to firm-specific news and changes in investor expectations, often associated with idiosyncratic risk and narrow business exposure.
-PBC and EIC combine elevated volatility with high turnover, reflecting both strong price responsiveness and active trading participation during periods of uncertainty or regime shifts.
-Overall, these stocks act as market-level information amplifiers, transmitting shocks rapidly through large and discontinuous price movements.*
+*Figure 4 : Extroverted stocks such as DTP, MEC, and HMI exhibit extreme volatility and frequent jump activity, indicating high market expressiveness.
+Rather than reflecting intrinsic firm characteristics, this behavior captures episodes in which market participants concentrate information processing and repositioning through these assets.
+As a result, they function as conduits for idiosyncratic information flow, transmitting shocks rapidly via large and discontinuous price movements.*

 *Most Introverted Stocks*